Skip to content

 Startups

-At Stack Overflow, helped the company scale and cross the chasm from developer-loved product to enterprise business.
-Learned to navigate ambiguity, make decisions with limited data, and ship fast.
+At Stack Overflow, helped the company cross from a developer-loved product to an enterprise business.
+High ambiguity, limited data, fast cycles.

 03